HERIB Brand Review

 Q: How can I get involved and give you my views?

-A: Our marketing agency Jenko will be coordinating three Focus Groups at HERIB on the following dates:
+A: Our marketing agency Jenko will be coordinating two Focus Groups at HERIB on the following dates:

 Tuesday 27th June 1.00 – 2.30pm